Cail626/Lost-Island/README.md

-# Minecraft adventure map - Lost Island
+# Minecraft adventure map - Lost Island (for minecraft 1.20)

 Thank you for wanting to play!